acdlite/recompose/docs/API.md

 This allows the handler to access the current props via closure, without needing to change its signature.

 Handlers are passed to the base component as immutable props, whose identities are preserved across renders.
-This avoids a common pitfall where functional components create handlers inside the body of the function, which results in a new handler on every render and breaks downstream `componentShouldUpdate()` optimizations that rely on prop equality.
+This avoids a common pitfall where functional components create handlers inside the body of the function, which results in a new handler on every render and breaks downstream `shouldComponentUpdate()` optimizations that rely on prop equality.

 Usage example: